 - Are you a web designer or savvy in WordPress and can help put up or update new pages and content on our website?

-Whatever your skills, education, and talents, our organization is so mufti-faceted that many people have kindly volunteered their skills towards various areas of our company and helped us grow beyond helping clean the occasional enclosure.
+Whatever your skills, education, or talents, our organization is so mufti-faceted that many people have kindly volunteered their skills towards various areas of our company to help us grow.